tjbencomo/bulk-rnaseq/README.md

 ```

 ## Output
+The workflow performs differential expression on a transcript-level and gene-level basis.

-Results are stored in `results/` and include:
+Results are stored in `results/[gene|transcript]-level` and include:
 * `normalized_counts.rds` - DESeq2 object with VST normalized log2 counts.
 Useful for downstream visualization, clustering, and machine learning
 * `pca_plot.svg` - Plot of the samples described by the first two principal components.
 Useful to check for batch effects and identify bad samples